Self-Employed Mortgage Singapore 2026: NOA Rules | Nexus

 Qualifying loan @ 4% stress, 30yr ~S$805,000

 Same headline income, S$345,000 less qualifying loan.
-That is the cost of variability in MAS's eyes.
-The number gets worse if the two NOAs diverge sharply — most banks then take the lower of the two, not the average.
+That is what MAS charges you for variable income.
+And it gets worse if the two NOAs diverge sharply, because most banks then take the lower of the two rather than the average.

 Pledge Funds and Show Funds: How to Recover the Lost Capacity

-MAS guidelines explicitly recognise Eligible Financial Assets as a way to supplement income for TDSR.
-There are two routes, and they are not the same:
+MAS guidelines let you use Eligible Financial Assets to top up your income for TDSR.
+There are two ways to do it, and they are not the same:

 Singapore private bank pledged fixed deposit and eligible financial assets concept for self-employed mortgage TDSR